BentureIO/blog/_posts/2025-09-09-remote-work-that-pays-september-2025-job-market-update.md

 Don't overthink it.
 If you have experience in the field, apply.
 If you don't have direct experience but have transferable skills, consider how your background might apply.

+We have noticed that, the ones that keeps applying (and is actually completes their job application) to jobs on Mercor eventually lands on a job.
+There are lots and lots of incomplete job applications.
+"Oh they want an interview, I might do it later" do it now, or it might be too late.
+It's an AI interview anyway.

 ---

 ## What This Means for You

-The remote job market has been tough.
-We know it, you know it, everyone knows it.
-But these numbers tell the story: 117,868 people looking, 30+ people hired through just one company.
 Real opportunities are still out there.
 They're just harder to find, and they look for specific experience when you find them.

 If you have experience in any specific field, this could be your opportunity.
 Companies like Mercor are paying well for relevant expertise, and they're hiring globally.